Richard Rowntree

-Richard William Rowntree (6 April 1884 in Leyburn, England - 16 June 1968 in Auckland) was a New Zealand cricketer who played 33 first-class matches, all but two of them for Auckland.
+Richard William Rowntree (6 April 1884 – 16 June 1968) was a New Zealand cricketer who played 33 first-class matches, all but two of them for Auckland.

-A wicket-keeper and tail-end right-handed batsman, he played for Yorkshire Second XI in 1905.
+Born at Leyburn in Yorkshire, Rowntree played as a wicket-keeper and tail-end right-handed batsman.
+He played for Yorkshire Second XI in 1905.
 After a serious illness he migrated to New Zealand.
 He played his first game for Auckland in the 1914–15 season and his last at the age of 47 in the 1931–32 season.
 His career in Auckland senior club cricket extended from 1907 to 1935, when he was awarded a benefit match at the end of his last season.

 He appeared in both matches New Zealand played against the visiting Australian team in 1920–21.
 Earlier in the tour he had made his highest score of 48: batting at number 11 for Auckland he added 75 for the last wicket with Eddie McLeod after the Australians had taken the first nine Auckland wickets for 73.
 He was selected as the principal wicket-keeper in the New Zealand team to tour Australia in 1925-26 but was unable to go, and was replaced by Ken James.